LironAvr/LidarVisualization/README.md

 In order to load your sample (generated from botvac application), you need to modify the following parts:

-Find this line and insert your code bellow that:
+Find this line in main.py file and insert your code bellow it:
 ````
 ### Insert your definition here
 ````